brain-score/vision/docs/source/modules/tutorial.rst

    like ``vgg16``, ``Inception``, or ``RESNET``, that are available from Pytorch.
-Keras works the same way, and for the most part this tutorial can be followed to use ``keras.py`` instead of ``pytorch.py``; if you use keras, just remember to add it to the ``setup.py`` file.
+Keras works the same way, and for the most part this tutorial can be followed to use ``keras.py`` instead of ``pytorch.py``; if you use Keras, just remember to add it to the ``setup.py`` file.
 Finally, when using a different pretrained model (or a custom model) see the section below on layer selection to get the layers needed in the actual model, which will be different according to the model used.